Benjamin "Pap" Singleton: Separatism

-After the Union Army occupied Middle Tennessee in 1862, Singleton returned and took up residence in Nashville, Tennessee, believing his freedom would be protected within Union lines.
+After the Union Army occupied Middle Tennessee in 1862, Singleton returned and took up residence in Nashville, believing his freedom would be protected within Union lines.
 He worked as a cabinetmaker and coffin maker.
 As freedmen were still subject to white racial violence and political problems, Singleton concluded that blacks would have no chance for equality in the South.
 Disgusted by political leaders who failed to deliver on promises of equality for freedmen, in 1869 Singleton joined forces with Columbus M. Johnson, a black minister in Sumner County, and began looking for ways to establish black economic independence.

-In 1874, Singleton and Johnson founded the Edgefield Real Estate Association, with the goal of helping African Americans acquire land in the Nashville area.
+In 1874, Singleton and Johnson founded the Edgefield Real Estate Association with the goal of helping African Americans acquire land in the Nashville area.
 White landowners were unwilling to bargain with them and wanted too high prices for their land.
 Convinced that freedmen must leave the South to achieve true economic independence, in 1875 Singleton began to explore the idea of planting black colonies in the American West.
 His real estate organization was renamed the Edgefield Real Estate and Homestead Association.
 In 1876, Singleton and Johnson traveled to Kansas to scout land in Cherokee County in the southeastern corner of the state.
 Heartened by what he saw, Singleton returned to Nashville and began recruiting settlers for a proposed colony.

 Singleton colonies

-In the summer of 1877, Singleton led approximately seventy-three black settlers to Cherokee County near the town of Baxter Springs.
+In the summer of 1877, Singleton led approximately 73 black settlers to Cherokee County near Baxter Springs.
 Once the settlers arrived, they began negotiating with the Missouri River, Fort Scott, and Gulf Railroad for land to build their proposed Singleton Colony.
 Their timing was late, as rich lead deposits had been discovered in the area the previous year, which led to a mining boom and caused land prices to rise too high for their funds.
 Without the ability to buy land, they could not create a colony in Cherokee County.
 Singleton began looking elsewhere.

 He searched for government land which his settlers could acquire through the 1862 Homestead Act.
-He found some available land on what had been the former Kaw Indian Reservation near the town of Dunlap, Kansas, on the borders of Morris and Lyon counties.
-Dunlap was situated along the tracks of the Missouri-Kansas-Texas Railroad, familiarly called the Katy Railroad, which extended into Kansas from Missouri.
+He found some available land on what had been the former Kaw Indian Reservation near Dunlap, Kansas, on the borders of Morris and Lyon counties.
+Dunlap was situated along the tracks of the Missouri-Kansas-Texas Railroad which extended into Kansas from Missouri.
 The land was marginal, but in the spring of 1878, Singleton's settlers left middle Tennessee for Kansas via steamboats on the Cumberland River.
-The following year they officially established the Dunlap Colony.
-More than 2400 settlers emigrated from the Nashville and Sumner County areas.
+The following year they officially established the Dunlap colony.
+More than 2,400 settlers emigrated from the Davidson and Sumner County areas.
 Most settlers lived in dugouts during their first year on the Great Plains.
 They stuck it out and made the colony a success.